zchandikaz/log-analyzer/examples/analyze-access-logs.md

 |lgx table request
 ```

-## Group
+## Group and Aggregate Data

+### Count Requests by Type

-Now I need to see the request count per each request type.
-You can use group command to do that, once you group, you can use geval command to person actions with grouped values.
+To see the count of requests per request type, use the `group` command followed by the `geval` command to perform actions on grouped values:

 ```shell
 cat sample_access.log \